MalibuTechTeam/mbt_malisling/README.md

 It seems its some kind of limitation of GTAV (as far as i know) If someone has some info about it, we will be very happy of receive a PR

-### Code is messy
-I know, it would require an almost complete rewrite, we will see :)

 ## Media:
 - Showcase:  [Click Here](https://www.youtube.com/watch?v=A5NDT_WTbo0)
 - Cfx : [Click Here](https://forum.cfx.re/t/free-esx-ox-qb-mbt-malisling-attached-weapons-flashlights-jamming-weapon-drop-throw/5118366)